Skip to main content

 • ensure a member of the ward team is available to provide a handover of reliable clinical information to inform the assessment

-• confirm that the child or young person is ‘medically fit’ for assessment having excluded toxicity or organic pathology as a cause of the presenting problem
+• confirm that the child or young person is medically fit for assessment having excluded toxicity or organic pathology as a cause of the presenting problem

-It is the responsibility of the Crisis team to conduct a mental health and risk assessment on the paediatric or acute hospital ward in their locality irrespective of the child’s usual place of residence.
+It is the responsibility of the Crisis team to conduct a mental health and risk assessment on the paediatric or acute general hospital ward in their locality irrespective of the child’s usual place of residence.

 Assessment should be undertaken by a single clinician except in exceptional circumstances where there is a complex presentation.